mikechamberlain/coding-standards/README.md

 ### Injection and mocking

-- A component only needs to be mocked if it is _impure_, ie:
+- A component only needs to be mocked if:
+  1. it is _impure_, ie:
     - it has a side effect such as making an external call (eg. reading from disk, making an HTTP call)
     - it is non-deterministic - that is, it may yield different outputs when called multiple times with the same inputs (eg. `DateTime.Now`).
+  2. it is responsible for creating a component described by 1 (eg. a factory).
-- An impure component is a good candidate for dependency injection.
+- An impure/non-deterministic component is a good candidate for dependency injection.
 This promotes testability and keeps components loosely coupled.
-- A pure component doesn't need to be mocked, swapped out, or injected.
-Prefer instead to create and access it as a static method, or just `new` it up inline.
+- A pure/deterministic component or function operates in-memory and doesn't depend on external resources such as network calls, reading from hard disk etc. It therefore doesn't need to be mocked, swapped out, or injected.
+Prefer instead to create and access them as a static method, or just `new` up your class inline.

 ### Dependencies